 You will receive a monthly statement with your account balance.
 If you have insurance your statement will show what has been determined to be your responsibility from the claim response of the insurance company.

 An unpaid balance is considered past due after 60-days.
-If two consecutive statements have been sent to you but no payment has been received on your account to reduce your responsibility, you may receive a collection letter and be considered for further collection activity.
+If three consecutive statements have been sent to you but no payment has been received on your account to reduce your responsibility, you may receive a collection letter and be considered for further collection activity.
 If your account must be turned over to a third party collection agency, you risk damage to your credit.
 This action would also cause a breach in the healthcare provider/patient relationship, resulting in denial of services until the account is paid in full or discharge from the practice.

 Missed Appointments/Late Cancellations